lmnek/cdn77_task/README.md

 ## nginx

-Researching for the first part definitely took me the most time, as I used nginx only once in my life and very briefly.
+Researching for the first part definitely took me the most time, as I used NGINX only once in my life and very briefly.
 I've spent around 3 days getting familiar with nginx in various ways - reading docs, blogs, understanding the architecture, looking at different usecases, config structure and directives, and especially exploring the codebase.

 I then jumped onto compiling nginx from source and running it to see if everything would work correctly on my system.
 I followed the instructions step by step and everything seemed very clear.
 The only problem I stumbled upon was permission issues with some directories, which I fixed after playing with the users/groups on my system.
-If I installed nginx again next time, I would probably try to run inside of docker, so I don't pollute my system as much.
+If I installed NGINX again next time, I would probably try to run inside of Docker, so I don't pollute my system as much.

 It was pretty easy to identify necessary function in the code and understand how the cache key is computed.
-I just skimmed through the codebase, looked at documentation for different modules, and searched for some key words with grep.
+I just skimmed through the codebase, looked at documentation for different modules, and searched for some key words with Grep.
 After realizing how it works, just to be sure I didn't make any error, I double checked by computing the md5 hash manually and compared it with file name in the cache directory.

 The implementation of *X-Cache-Key* header was in the end also simple and straight-forward, although I had some difficulties figuring out what are the correct functions and data types to use in the context of the codebase.
 In many iterations I also managed to write a code that crashed the server, for example because of issues with handling pointers and sizes of arrays (also of-by-one errors 💀).
 Most of the day I spent searching for these issues and selecting appropriate data types/functions to put in my code.
 This led me to gain better intution on nginx internals, and I had the opportunity to play with logs and also do basic debugging.
 After I got the functionality working, I extracted the code into a separate function, cleaned it up a bit, and did some minor optimalizations (e.g. replaced redundant static local array with smarter handling of dynamically allocated array).
 I tried to follow the coding style and conventions of the codebase to the best of my abilities.